Breakfast in London, dinner in Barcelona

 Prague & the Czech Republic

-CD (Czech Railways) has a lounge at Prague Hlavni with newspaper and free WiFi, but it's also open to 2nd class passengers with tickets for the higher categories of train such as EuroCity and SuperCity so it's more upmarket waiting room than 1st class lounge.
-The excellent Fantova Kavárna upstairs in the historic station hall makes a better VIP waiting lounge for the price of a cup of coffee.
+CD (Czech Railways) has a lounge at Prague Hlavni with newspapers and free WiFi, but it's also open to 2nd class passengers with tickets for the higher categories of train such as EuroCity and SuperCity so it's more upmarket waiting room than 1st class lounge.
+Either the excellent Fantova Kavárna or Foyer Cafe upstairs in the historic station hall makes a better VIP waiting lounge for the price of a cup of coffee.

 -